Types of Rhinoplasty Techniques

 There are two ways to perform nose plastic surgery: closed rhinoplasty or open rhinoplasty.

-A closed-approach rhinoplasty is Dr. Williams’ preferred approach to nose surgery in most cases.
+- Dr. Williams’ preferred technique in most cases.

 Open Rhinoplasty